JunLLwu/typing-test-react/README.md

 This is a simplistic typing test \
 Three modes are offered: word count, timed, and quotes \
-The test will let you know your WPM, raw WPM, CPM, as well as other related metrics. \
+The test will let you know your WPM, raw WPM, CPM, as well as other related metrics

 ## To Do List